linode/docs/docs/products/tools/marketplace/guides/openbao/index.md

 OpenBao is an open source solution to manage, store, and distribute sensitive data including secrets, certificates, and keys.
 This project is a forked alternative to Vault managed by the Linux Foundation, and development is driven by the community.

 {{< note type="warning" title="OpenBao is still early in development" >}}
-While Openbao is a fork of a production ready 1.14.x release of Hashicorp Vault, the Openbao codebase is still early in development and is subject to change as development takes place, we recommend following the [release cycles](https://github.com/openbao/openbao/releases) for any breaking changes to minimize any downtime on a production environment.
+While Openbao is a fork of a production-ready 1.14.x release of Hashicorp Vault, the Openbao codebase is still early in development and is subject to change as development takes place.
+We recommend following the [release cycles](https://github.com/openbao/openbao/releases) for any breaking changes to minimize any downtime on a production environment.
 {{< /note >}}

 ## Deploying a Marketplace App